 AMRO-S approaches the same problem from a different angle.
 Rather than filtering context within an agent’s history, AMRO-S models multi-agent routing as a semantic-conditioned path selection problem.
 It uses a supervised fine-tuned small language model for intent inference and task-specific pheromone specialists, borrowed from ant colony optimization, to route queries to the right agent.

 The ant-colony framing sounds gimmicky, but the mechanism is concrete: pheromone trails encode which agents have historically performed well on which task types, and semantic conditioning prevents cross-task interference where routing decisions for one task type bleed into another.
-AMRO-S improves the quality-cost trade-off over strong baselines on five benchmarks, though the specific baselines and benchmarks are not detailed in the available abstract.
+AMRO-S, submitted March 13, 2026, improves the quality-cost trade-off over strong baselines on five benchmarks and reports up to a 4.7x inference speedup, though the specific baselines are not detailed in the available abstract.
+[Updated June 2026]

 The convergence with Agent-Radar is the point.
 One paper filters context at the agent level; the other routes queries at the system level.
 Both reject the broadcast-everything default.